Dress Code Policy: Everything You Need to Know

 Some businesses may employ a casual dress code that encourages their employees to dress for their comfort.
 However, even if a workplace uses a casual dress code, employees should not wear clothes that are offensive or that would cause their coworkers discomfort.

 Employees should never wear clothes that display profanity or that promote topics such as age, gender, ethnicity, politics, race, religion, or sexuality.

 Dress codes can be legally valid when instituted correctly.
 However, if you're not careful about how you develop your dress code, your business may run afoul of anti-discrimination laws at the state and federal level.

 If an employee states that they must wear a certain type of clothing or refrain from wearing certain clothes due to their religious beliefs, you will need to show that you are justified in your requirements, provide them accommodation for their religious beliefs, and request that the employee seeks an exemption for their religious attire.

 When an employee's religious beliefs conflict with safety standards, such as the necessity of wearing a hard hat, you can try several approaches:

 - Explain to the employee that because of safety laws they cannot do their job without the hard hat.

 - Ask the employee to consult their religious leader about an exemption.

 - Give the employee a different responsibility that will not force a violation of their religious beliefs.

 If you need help with developing a dress code policy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.